jewettaij/moltemplate/README.md

 Some of the moltemplate examples are also demonstrated (with pictures) [here](https://moltemplate.org/visual_examples.html).

-All moltemplate users should probably chapter 4 of the [reference manual](./doc/moltemplate_manual.pdf) *(It's only 6 pages long.
+All moltemplate users should read chapter 4 of the [reference manual](./doc/moltemplate_manual.pdf) *(It's only 6 pages long.
 The first 3 chapters can be skipped.)*
-Then try chapters 6, 7, and 5.1-5.3.
+Chapters 6, 7, and 5.1-5.3 also also recommended.
 *(13 pages.)*

 In addition, there are also several